 - Variations - French door fridges are usually available in three-door options with bottom-mounted freezer compartments and four-door options with dual freezer compartments.
 Some advanced variations have bottom-mounted freezers and counter-height drawers.

-Browse all French door refrigerators
+shop all French door refrigerators

 - Perfect secondary option - These fridges are perfect for the basement, garage or another room to store leftovers and keep extra drinks cool.

 - Thin design - Many models boast a narrow construction, making them perfect to fit in any space in your garage or basement.

 shop all freezerless refrigerators

 Compact refrigerators provide food storage space in small areas, and some models have a small freezer shelf for frozen goods.

 - Perfect for dorm rooms - When you're sending your kids off to college, a mini fridge is perfect for them to store leftover food from the dining hall and energy drinks for late-night study sessions.

 - Ideal in shared apartments or offices - Whether you share a kitchen space at work or with roommates, having a mini fridge in your own office or room is essential.
 This compact model lets you store small items easily so you can keep the main fridge open for larger items.